For reducing plastic waste and serving up 'clean' formulas, toothpaste tablets are ahead of the game. But how do they perform? We put them to the test

 Correct dosing is another advantage of a toothpaste tablet.
 Many of us wastefully overload our brushes with far too much product.
 A single tablet also ensures you get just the right quantity of active ingredients such as fluoride, not too much and not too little.

 Are there any drawbacks to toothpaste tablets?

-Depending on the tablet, the taste can get some getting used to although they are improving all the time.
+Depending on the tablet, the texture can get some getting used to although they are improving all the time.
 When we first tried handbag designer Anya Hindmarch’s favourite toothpaste tablet Brushd a year ago, it tasted so salty (thank you, bicarb) that it was a real struggle to stay the required two to three minutes of brushing time.
-They have since reformulated for a more pleasant as well as adding a fluoride version.
-We also tested Lush Dirty Toothy Tabs £6.50, and while we love the brand's commitment to sustainability, we found the sharp cream of tartare taste and the vast amounts of foam a challenge.
+They have since reformulated for a more pleasant taste, as well as adding a fluoride version.
+We also tested Lush Dirty Toothy Tabs , £6.50, and while we love the brand's commitment to sustainability, we found the sharp cream of tartare taste and the vast amounts of foam a challenge.

 Like some tooth tabs, Lush's version, do not contain fluoride.
 It's a personal choice, but an ingredient that dentists almost universally advocate to prevent tooth decay.

 Can children use toothpaste tablets?

 Many say they are not suitable for kids or only for older children.
 This may be due to the possibility of choking, although these tablets are designed to dissolve to a paste almost instantly.
 Our tester’s teenage children preferred them to gel toothpaste.

 Are toothpaste tablets more expensive than normal toothpaste?